5 Stunning Waterfalls in Chiang Mai You Must Absolutely Visit

 Summing Up Chiang Mai Waterfalls

 There are several waterfalls near Chiang Mai, as well as some fantastic ones further north towards Chiang Rai and Pai.
 You will find others further south towards Doi Inthanon.
+You might want to check out the weather and the best time to visit Chiang Mai.
+The waterfalls are a wonderful attraction year round but after the rainy season they are in full flow.

 For a perfect waterfall outing, make sure to bring some drinks and snacks along.
 Bring a pair of swim shorts as well as a blanket and a towel for a cool dip.